-Haydock Race Course track configuration
+Haydock Race Course Track Configuration and Bias

-Left Handed with uphill approach on run-in
+- Left Handed with uphill approach on run-in

-Low drawn horses have the better record
+- Low drawn horses have the better record

 Haydock Park is mainly flat, run left-handed and could be best be described as a galloper’s track.
 Both of its courses, the long and the short, suit long-striding, galloping horses especially when soft, which is the norm.
 In sprints, low drawn horses have fared better over recent years especially when soft or heavy, but in busier fields of 18+ runners, horses drawn in double-figures have struggled especially if they are slow out of the stalls.